 We provide EarlyON Programs in the Taylor-Massey neighbourhood for parents with young children.
 EarlyON staff conducts playgroups and workshops about early learning topics, provides support and information regarding community resources and makes referrals.
 Parents and children can enjoy activities such as singing songs and rhymes, show and tell, creative, sensory play, story time and cooking.
-EarlyON also offers March break and summer programs for children 0-6 years.
-For program times and schedule, please see our program calendar.
+EarlyON also offers March break and summer programs for children 0 – 6 years.

-Access Alliance is also currently offering four programs per week on our virtual platform.
-They are
+Access Alliance is also currently offering on a weekly basis:

 Healthy Child Screenings

 The Healthy Child Screening program is a partnership initiative run through our east end location, AccessPoint on Danforth.

 The purpose of the HCS is to enhance healthy early childhood development as children prepare to enter the school system.
 The HCS also helps parents address early childhood developmental issues, increases their knowledge of programs and services available to support their children, and helps build coping skills and the ability to manage stress if a developmental issue is identified for their child.